 Can you tell us a little about your purpose with the film?

 This is a meditational film; soothing for the soul and mind.
 It is a sensorial experience of unfiltered joy, embarking on an introspective journey of serenity.
 A deep breath of fresh air in a noisy world.
 The illusive Puma are portrayed in their most common state of relaxation and contemplation, affording viewers the opportunity to connect with their untouched habitat through slow motion images, time-lapse photography and aerial recordings.
 Mother nature lovingly introduces us to her most precious Patagonian landscapes and animals by framing the immensity of her mountains, pristine water, her endless dark skies, sunsets and sunrises.

 We believe beauty is nature’s way of making us fall in love with her and in this way protect her and care for her.

 We worked for over 10 years in travel and luxury hotel film production, so we filmed from Borneo Island in Malaysia Truly Asia 2014 Campaign to Visit Iceland and some of the the best properties in the world with Relais & Chateaux.
 We filmed a short film in India and Uganda but this is our biggest project to date.
 One of our first projects was also in Torres del Paine for an adventure company.

 Where is the next place you plan to travel to?

 The mission of the Wildlife Conservation Film Festival is to inform, engage and inspire wildlife conservation through the power of film.
-2019 marks the 9th year anniversary of the festival which will span ten days and showcase over 100 documentary films, along with panel discussions, networking, receptions, field trips and more.
-Films represent over 40 nations with international, filmmakers, scientists, photographers and conservationists in attendance.
+2019 marked the 9th year anniversary of the festival, spanning ten days and showcasing over 100 documentary films, along with panel discussions, networking, receptions, field trips and more.
+Films represent over 40 nations with international filmmakers, scientists, photographers and conservationists in attendance.